 I love exploring the UK.

-But, a few weeks ago, I took my van across to France for a few days.
+But, a few weeks ago, my wife Debbie and I, took my van across to France for a few days.
 We wanted to visit France, specifically Paris, and used the opportunity to visit Disneyland while we were there.

 What I found, was quite unexpected.